Nashville-Public-Library/talklib/README.md

 See [below](#disable-twilio) for how to disable Twilio.

 ### -Environment Variables
-Several global variables used here are pulled from environment variables.
-This gives the module more portability, and keeps sensitive info separated.

-The entire list of these is in the ev.py file.
-Make sure to set all of these on your PC(s).
+Several variables are pulled from environment variables.
+This gives the package more portability, and keeps sensitive info separated.
+The entire list of these is in the `ev.py` file.
+Make sure to set **all** of these on your PC(s).
 They are case-sensitive!

+**ONCE YOU SET/CHANGE/UPDATE ENVIRONMENT VARIABLES ON YOUR PC, YOU NEED TO RESTART WIREREADY**

 ---
 ## Installation